pardnchiu/golang-redis-fallback/README.md

 ## License

-This source code project is licensed under the [MIT](https://github.com/pardnchiu/go-redis-fallback/blob/main/LICENSE) License.
+This source code project is licensed under the [MIT](LICENSE) license.

 ## Author